A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 Methyl hydrates have been estimated to contain enough methane

-the Oregon coast at 1/2 mile.
-Reportedly it is formed by expulsion of water
+coast at 1/2 mile, in Japan's Nankai Trough.
+Reportedly it is formed by expulsion of

-from methyl hydrates presently limits this source of
+methane from methyl hydrates presently limits this source of energy.
+With economical

-energy.
-With economical recovery technology there would become the matter of
+recovery technology there would become the matter of transportation (pipelines, liquifying

 Hydrogen may be used in an internal combustion engine just as hydrocarbons or